matrix-org/synapse/README.rst

 URLs on your network.
 At the very least we recommend that your loopback and RFC1918 IP addresses are blacklisted.

+This also requires the optional lxml and netaddr python dependencies to be installed.

 Password reset
 ==============